marekv69/reduxTwitterTestApp/README.md

 # reduxTwitterTestApp

 this app is used for showing 50 latest tweets of a twitter user.
-It's implemented using [React framework](http://facebook.github.io/react/docs/getting-started.html) and [Redux container].
+It's implemented using [React framework](http://facebook.github.io/react/docs/getting-started.html) and [Redux container](https://github.com/rackt/redux).
 It uses Async test app from Redux as an infrastructure

 ## Important used modules
 * [Redux Async example app](https://github.com/rackt/redux/tree/master/examples) - for app infrastructure